robin0800/manjaro-tools/README.md

 ######* -x
 By default, xorg package cache is cleaned on every build.
 Disabling the xorg cache cleaning will result in no dowload again for xorg drivers and the cache is used.
 ######* -l
 Disable lng cache, by default lng cache is cleaned on every build.
-Uning this option will enable lng packages from cache rather than downloading them again.
+Using this option will enable lng packages from cache rather than downloading them again.

 ###4. mkset